LEARNING TO LIVE AND TO PRAY THE NICENE CREED

 and the life of the world to come.
 Amen

-Image from the sanctuary of the Anaphora Coptic cathedral, Egypt.
+Image from the sanctuary of the Anaphora Coptic Cathedral, Egypt.

 Christ reigning in glory surrounded by the host of heaven, the 24 elders and the four living creatures.